chesio/bc-security/README.md

 1. BC Security allows you to limit number of login attempts from single IP address.
 Implementation of this feature is heavily inspired by popular [Limit Login Attempts](https://wordpress.org/plugins/limit-login-attempts/) plugin with an extra feature of immediate blocking of specific usernames (like _admin_ or _administrator_).
 2. BC Security offers an option to only display generic error message as a result of failed login attempt when wrong username, email or password is provided.

-### Scanner blocking
+### Bad requests banner

-Scanner blocking enables you to automatically block remote IP addresses that are scanning your website for weaknesses.
-A weakness can be known vulnerable plugin file, forgotten backup file or PHP script used for administrative purposes.
-A scanner can be usually quite easily detected because while scanning a website it triggers a lot of 404 errors and URLs it tries to access differ from "valid" 404 errors.
+Remote IP addresses that are scanning your website for weaknesses can be automatically [locked from access](#internal-blocklist) for configured amount of time.
+Such scanners can be usually quite easily detected because while scanning a website they trigger a lot of 404 errors and URLs they try to access differ from "valid" 404 errors: usually they try to find a known vulnerable plugin file, forgotten backup file or PHP script used for administrative purposes.

-**TODO**
+There are two built-in rules available (they are not active by default):
+1. ban when non-existent PHP file is requested (any URL ending with `.php`)
+2. ban when backup file is requested (any URL targeting file with `backup` in basename or with `.back`, `.old` or `.tmp` extension)

+You may define custom rules as well (in form of regular expression).

 ### Internal blocklist

 BC Security maintains a list of IP addresses with limited access to the website.
-This list is automatically populated by [Login Security](#login-security) module, but manual addition of IP addresses is also possible.
+This list is automatically populated by [Login security](#login-security) and [Bad requests banner](#bad-requests-banner) modules, but manual addition of IP addresses is also possible.

 Out-dated records are automatically removed from the list by WP-Cron job scheduled to run every night.
 The job can be deactivated in backend, if desired.